-1. CO2 emissions
+3.1.2.
+CO2 emissions

-As we import most of our ingredients from abroad, we also need to be continuously aware of the impact of transportation when it comes to CO2 emissions.
+As we import most of our ingredients from abroad, we also need to be continuously aware of the impact of transportation related to CO2 emissions.

-3. Corruption
+3.1.3.
+Corruption

-As we source from countries, where corruption and bribery is still used to a greater or lesser extend, we need to formulate clear politics and guidelines for how to prevent corruption and bribery in our supply chain.
+As we source from countries, where corruption and bribery are still used to a greater or lesser extent, we need to formulate clear politics and guidelines for how to prevent corruption and bribery in our supply chain.

-2.2 Our Danish facilities
+3.2 Our Danish facilities